MrMartin92/obs_organized_output_directory/README.md

 # Known Issues / Planned Features
 - Some kind of rule/wildcard/match system would be useful.<p>
 Some games/apps like Minecraft are a little tricky.
-The window title contains the current game version like "Minecraft 1.20.4" and the process name is something like "javaw.exe".
+The window title contains the current game version like `Minecraft 1.20.4` and the process name is something like `javaw.exe`.
 With a rule/wildcard/match system, we could change the name and remove the version from the window title, for example.

 - Currently only Windows is supported.
 I would like to get the script running on Linux and MacOS as well.